Cerebellum-Network/docs.cere.network/edp/overview.md

 ## Extended Developer Program ##

-The Extended Developer Program is a Cere backed program offering early joining, tech-savvy individuals, teams and enterprises close and early access to critical changes in the ecosystem.
+The Extended Developer Program is a Cere backed program offering early joining, tech-savvy individuals, teams and enterprises close and early access to important changes in the ecosystem.

-## Benefits of EDP ##
-Extended Developers Program aims to enable, engage and exponentially expand the open source developer communities integrating, innovating, and securing first and third-party decentralized Cere Network technologies with the legacy web2 and broader web3 blockchain ecosystems.

-We learn and work in Cere Network ecosystem, incentived to earn for good work building and integrating with Cere Network protocol and DDCv2.
-We are exploring the edge of what' known in the decentralized storage space, gathering real-world use cases.

-Elite contributors become community node operators, community admins and MODs, github project comitters, and sometimes Cere Network colleagues!
-Check [our latest jobs!](https://jobs.lever.co/cere-network)

-The Cere Network team engages with developers at events, and collaborating within the community and ecosystem at large on large scale projects and initiatives.
+Through this program, the Cere Network team engages with developers on-line and IRL at events, collaborating within the community and ecosystem at large to build the future of decentralized data storage solutions as laid out in the Cere Network Vision 2.0 whitepaper (LINK MISSING).

-Stay tuned!
-More on building, events, new grants programs and more.
-Soon.
+We work with the community to help us test our code, build client SDKs, identify bugs and security vulnerabilities, and build new tools and integrations with other blockchain projects and initiatives.

 ## Github ##
 EDP community contributes primarily to the following 2 Cere GitHub organizations: [CereIO](https://github.com/cere-io) and [Cerebellum-Network](https://github.com/Cerebellum-Network)

+For example, some of the repositories the community might engage with during participation in EDP activities are:

 ### DDC v2 ###
 [DDC](https://docs.cere.network/ddc/overview) is a Decentralised Data Cloud offering services to store, retrieve, accelerate and manage data to enable real world use cases.